 When your separation agreement sets out a division of property between you and your spouse, you require a lawyer in Alberta to provide you with independent legal advice.
 Section 37 and 38 of the Family Property Act, RSA 2000, c F-4.7, and amendments thereto sets out the formal requirements for a legally enforceable agreement.
 Each spouse must receive independent legal advice with respect to the separation agreement.

-What does an Alberta family lawyer have to do when providing you with legal advice?
+What does an Alberta Family Lawyer have to do when providing you with legal advice?

-The Alberta Court of Appeal outlines what a lawyer is obligated to review with a client when providing legal advice.
+In further detail, the Alberta Court of Appeal outlines what a lawyer is obligated to review with a client when providing legal advice.
 The Alberta Court of Appeal states that a lawyer has the obligation:

 “a) To obtain sufficient reliable information to be able to ascertain what the client would likely receive or be required to pay for spousal support, child support and matrimonial property division should the matter be resolved at trial, and to so advise the client;